Andorra in winter is pure magic!

 The Tobotronc is located in the leisure park Naturland, and it’s designed for both children and adults.
 The good thing is that the ride’s cars can seat two people, so you can share the fear and scream together!!

 Enjoy the scenery while hiking

 Andorra’s location is ideal for hiking lovers.
 From short walks to moderate and intense hikes, there are options for all levels in the country!

-If you’re thinking about venturing higher up in the mountains, we recommend taking snowshoes or mountaineering skis with you.
+If you’re considering venturing higher up in the mountains, we recommend taking snowshoes or mountaineering skis.

 Relax in one of its marvelous spas

 After a day in the snow, treat your ski-weary limbs at one of Andorra’s spas.
 Unwind in the sauna, soak in heated pools and ice baths, indulge in a massage, or do it all!

 Andorra’s most famous spa is Caldea, the largest mountain spa in Europe.
 You can get a ticket for the main area or the adults-only one (Innu).
 To us, the night ticket is the best for a romantic plan or relaxing with friends.